AmaiKinono/puni/README.md

   :init
   ;; The autoloads of Puni are set up so you can enable `puni-mode` or ;; `puni-global-mode` before `puni` is actually loaded.
 Only after you press ;; any key that calls Puni commands, it's loaded.
-Besides, the ;; `puni-soft-delete-by-move` API can also be used before Puni is loaded.
   (puni-global-mode)
   (add-hook 'term-mode-hook #'puni-disable-puni-mode))